 Google Fi, despite being originally designed for Android supports iOS, and works really well there.
 I’ve been using it for years.
 The only drawback is the lack of 5G, but for international travel I don’t think there is anything better.
-The eSIM function is useful too, especially since Fi is the line I never want to remove (since it works everywhere).
-I found the transfer of eSIM a bit confusing though, so wanted to share the steps that I’ve used a few times now, works every time (no pSIM required!):
+The Fi eSIM option is useful too, especially since Fi is the line I never want to remove (since it works everywhere).
+I found the transfer of eSIM a bit confusing though, so wanted to share the steps that I’ve used a few times now, and found works every time (no pSIM required!):

 - Visit fi.google.con/ios/quicksetup on your desktop